 If condoms aren’t your thing, well then fret not!
 There are many different kinds of contraception.
 Check out www.thinkcontraception.ie and see what works for you.

-If you need someone to talk to, then the welfare officer is always available.
-If you don’t want to talk to the welfare officer he can put you in contact with people who can help.
-You can freetext LIST to 50444for a list of services in the area of unplanned and crisis pregnancy.
+If you need someone to talk to, then the Welfare Officer is always available.
+If you don’t want to talk to the Welfare Officer, they can put you in contact with people who can help.
+You can freetext LIST to 50444f or a list of services in the area of unplanned and crisis pregnancy.

 When you go there, tell the receptionist that you need to get the morning after pill and you will be seen immediately.
 Visit www.thinkcontraception.ie/emergency for more information and FAQs about Emergency Contraception.